-The Financial Aid Office boosts the following strengths:
+The Financial Aid Office has the following strengths:

 - The Financial Aid Office received 5041 FAFSA applications in 2016-17.
-This total number of applications has remained consistent for the past several years. - Customer/student service is of high regard and recognized with the low number of complaints received. - Efficiency through processing of applications in a timely manner, completion of disbursements to students, and reporting deadlines met further strengthening the program. - The Financial Aid Office continues to display the ability to modify policies and day-to-day procedures due to regularly changing state and federal guidelines while ensuring compliance and program integrity as seen in the annual audit outcomes. - Outreach efforts continue to expand with the local high schools.
-The Financial Aid Office provides hands on FAFSA workshops in English and Spanish at all locations with Porterville Unified and the Burton School Districts. - Regular monthly staff meetings occur to ensure the staff are up to date on the regular changing guidelines, new grant implementations, professional development, and team building. - District-wide Financial Aid Directors monthly meeting at the district office has shown to be a great strength for the campuses and the success of the students who utilize course work at various locations.
+This total number of applications has remained consistent for the past several years. - Customer/student service is high regarded and recognized by the decreasing number of complaints received. - The FAO has streamlined the process of on-time application review and completion of aid disbursements to students. - The FAO continues to display the ability to modify policies and day-to-day procedures due to regularly changing state and federal guidelines while ensuring compliance and program integrity as seen in the annual audit outcomes. - Outreach efforts continue to expand with the local high schools.
+The FAO provides hands on FAFSA workshops in English and Spanish at all locations within Porterville Unified and the Burton School Districts. - Regular monthly staff meetings occur to ensure the staff are up to date on the regular changing guidelines, new grant implementations, professional development, and team building. - District-wide Financial Aid Directors monthly meeting at the district office has shown to be a great strength for the campuses and the success of the students who utilize course work at various locations.